NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/principles/_index.md

 Standardization enables effective exchange of content and metadata in a uniform way, regardless of material type or depositor.
 It also provides access to documentation and support tools.
 The NLN uses the [eArchiving](https://eark.online/ "Official E-ARK website") [standard](https://dilcis.eu/specifications "Spesifications and guidelines for E-ARK") standard.

-## Document preservation activities in a standardized way.
+## Document preservation activities in a standardized way

 This strengthens the collection’s integrity and improves the quality of planned preservation activities.
 The NLN uses the [PREMIS](https://www.loc.gov/standards/premis/ "Official PREMIS website") standard.